 See description of the hike below, after this information on current conditions in the area.

-Ladders seem to be ok now, and I'm told the bees are gone
+Ladders seem to be ok now, but I'm told the bees are back

-January 1, 2013 note: I am now told that the ladders are all in good condition, and the bees are gone (Thank you Randy).
+May 25, 2013 note: I am now told that the ladders are all in good condition, but the bees are back (Thank you Nick).
+I have also had several emails informing me of car break-ins at the parking area.
+Perhaps someone needs to set a trap for whoever is doing it?
+I'm guessing the same people because they never get caught.
 If you go to the area and have information to share please Click this link to email me about the ladders.
 I thank you in advance for helping with this information!

 Please hike with caution

-I have had several reports of cars being broken into and vandalized in the area (the last time as recent as January 2013 where five cars had their windows smashed and items stolen from the cars).
+I have had several reports of cars being broken into and vandalized in the area (the last time as recent as May 2013.
+Cars have had their windows smashed and items stolen from the cars).

 I have also received reports of cars being broken into on almost every trailhead in the valley, especially at the Coachella Valley Preserve and the Bump and Grind Trail.
-At this point I think I have to recommend to folks that they go to the Mecca Hills at their own risk.
+At this point I think I have to recommend to folks that they go to the Mecca Hills area at their own risk in regards to auto break-ins.
 If you do go make sure you do not leave any valuables in your vehicle, especially in plain sight.
 As far as the other trailheads, just don't leave valuables in sight, and use common sense and hopefully that will help.
-Also in the more remote areas it seems like it happens more often during the week when less people are enjoying the beautiful desert.

 Hiking in and around Palm Springs can be very dangerous, and the Mecca Hills area is an area that many people have to be rescued from each year.
 Usually it is due to lack of preparation, such as not having proper hiking equipment, pleanty of water and also a map of the area.
 Just because it is a desert doesn't mean it will not get cold in the winter, and it definitely gets very hot in the summer.
 As much as I like hiking in the Palm Springs area I recommend that you don't hike in the area in the summer unless you are a very experienced hiker and you have the proper equipment and lots of water.
 Wear proper clothing, have proper equipment and follow these hiking tips or you may pay with your life.